NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifs/lab-motifs.rst

 Then run HOMER on the top 500 peaks.
 Note that HOMER comes with a number of pre-formatted genomes, so you just give it the coordinates of the peaks and tell it which genome you are looking at.

-Have a look at the resuling html file.
+Have a look at the resulting html file.
 Here you can see a list of *de-novo* motifs found and which known motifs these are similar to.
 The program also scans the peaks for all known motifs, and indicates which motifs are enriched on the peak region.
 Klick on *Known Motif Enrichment Results* to see the results.

 .. code-block:: bash

 	findMotifsGenome.pl mouse_CTCF_top500.bed mm10 homer_out_mouse_ctcf -size 200 -mask -preparsedDir tmp_homer/